-The Roberts Court: Theory and Practice - Spring
+The Roberts Court: Theory and Practice, Spring 2025

 June 2003.
 Goldsmith taught at the University of Chicago Law School from 1997-2002, and at the University of Virginia Law School from 1994-1997.
 He holds a J.D. from Yale Law School, a B.A. and M.A. from Oxford University, and a B.A. from Washington & Lee University.
 He clerked for Supreme Court Justice Anthony M. Kennedy, Court of Appeals Judge J. Harvie Wilkinson, and Judge George Aldrich on the Iran-U.S. Claims Tribunal.
-Classes Federal Courts and the Federal System - Fall The Non-Delegation Doctrine in Foreign Affairs - Fall Writing Group: Topics related to the Federal Courts course, Fall/Spring
+Classes Conservative Thought in the United States, Fall 2024 Federal Courts and the Federal System, Fall 2024 Pro-Life Advocacy, Fall 2024